-FRIDAY's own risk and solvency assessment is developed by risk controllers who determine in collaboration with risk owners the risk's probability of occurrence and the potential loss caused by a specific risk.
+FRIDAY's risk assessment is developed by risk controllers who determine in collaboration with risk owners the risk's probability of occurrence and the potential loss caused by a specific risk.
 Any risk is then classified according to established limits.
 A risk grid ("Heat map") maps the standalone risks in connection with the limit system.
-Should a corresponding threat result, according to measures are defined.
+Should a corresponding threat result, adequate measures are defined.
 The risks and measures are continuously monitored and regularly reported to the ALCO-RICO.